imed-ghomari/roadmap-to-janna/website/docs/sidebar1/Processes/Renew your intentions and say basmalla.md

 * Link to [Gluttony and Lust](docs/sidebar1/Initiatives/bad%20traits/Gluttony%20and%20lust.md): Practice contentment and gratitude by saying _Basmala_ before eating, recognizing these blessings, and being satisfied with a small amount of food.
 * Link to [Fasting](docs/sidebar1/Initiatives/worship/Fasting.md): Make an intention (_niyyah_) the day before fasting.
 You can set reminders in an app to help establish this habit.

-Here are some occasions when you should say “basmalla”:
+Here are some occasions when you should say "basmalla":

 * When waking up
 * Before eating and drinking